-Maestro Hector Guzman, music director of the Irving Symphony Orchestra, Celebrates his 30th anniversary with the orchestra on October 8, 2022.
+Maestro Hector Guzman, music director of the Irving Symphony Orchestra, celebrated his 30th anniversary with the orchestra on October 8, 2022.

-He also Serves as music director/conductor for the Plano, San Angelo, and Corpus Christi Symphony Orchestras in Texas.
-Add to that, "Conductor Emeritus" of the Jalisco Philharmonic in Mexico.
-Often sought as a guest conductor, appearances have taken him all over the world.
+He also serves as music director/conductor for the Plano, San Angelo, and Corpus Christi Symphony Orchestras in Texas.
+Add to that "Conductor Emeritus" of the Jalisco Philharmonic in Mexico.
+Often sought as a guest conductor, appearances have taken him worldwide.

-Maestro Guzman is a graduate of the National Conservatory of Mexico City, the University of North Texas and Southern Methodist University.
-His teachers include luminaries such as Victor Urban, Alfred Mouledous, Robert Anderson, Carlo Maria Giulini, Helmuth Rilling, and his mentor Maestro Anshel Brusilow, as well as the late Maestro Eduardo Mata.
+Maestro Guzman is a graduate of the National Conservatory of Mexico City, the University of North Texas, and Southern Methodist University.
+His teachers include luminaries such as Victor Urban, Alfred Mouledous, Robert Anderson, Carlo Maria Giulini, Helmuth Rilling, his mentor Maestro Anshel Brusilow, and the late Maestro Eduardo Mata.

-Let's continue with a 2014 "Distinguished Member Award" by the international musical fraternity "Sigma Alpha Iota," 2017 Greater Dallas Asian-American Chamber of Commerce "Diversity Award," and the 2018 Distinguished Mexican Artist Award by the Mexican government for musical accomplishments outside of Mexico.
-And his latest accolade--the 2022 (Inaugural) NTPA Stardust Distinguished Performing Artist Award (given by the North Texas Performing Arts).
+Let's continue with a 2014 "Distinguished Member Award" by the international musical fraternity "Sigma Alpha Iota," the 2017 Greater Dallas Asian-American Chamber of Commerce "Diversity Award," and the 2018 Distinguished Mexican Artist Award by the Mexican government for musical accomplishments outside of Mexico.
+And his latest accolade--2022 (Inaugural) NTPA Stardust Distinguished Performing Artist Award (given by the North Texas Performing Arts).